usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/database.rst

 +++++++++++++++++++++++++

-As described above, the ``session_log`` table is where the instruments (and the NexusLIMS backend) store information that is used to determine what records need to be built and which files should be included in a given record (see the :doc:`record building <record_building>` documentation for more details).
+As described above, the ``session_log`` table is where the instruments (and the NexusLIMS back-end) store information that is used to determine what records need to be built and which files should be included in a given record (see the :doc:`record building <record_building>` documentation for more details).
 Each row of this table represents a single timestamped log of a certain type of